-The Schools Act provides in section 20(1)(a) that one of the functions of the SGB is to promote the best interests of the school, while the Constitution prescribes that the best interests of the child are of paramount importance in every matter concerning the child.
+The Schools Act provides in section 20(1)(a) that one of the functions of the SGB is to promote the best interests of the “school”, while the Constitution prescribes that the best interests of the child are of paramount importance in every matter concerning the child.
 This clearly creates a possible conflict between the interests of the school with all its learners on the one hand, and the best interests of an individual child, or group of children who are subjected to a formal disciplinary hearing, on the other hand.
-A possible tension that may arise as far as discipline is concerned is that where the misconduct of a learner or learners infringes on the rights of, for instance, the majority of learners’ rights.
+Another possible tension that may arise as far as discipline is concerned is that where the misconduct of a learner or learners infringes on the rights of, for instance, the majority of learners’ rights or the image of the school.

 The SGB has an obligation to ensure that every child’s interests are considered as of paramount importance in any disciplinary matter.
-This would therefore include the interests of the offender, the child victim, and third parties to misconduct, as well as the schools best interest, but it is not explicitly highlighted in the Schools Act.
+This would therefore include the interests of the offender, the child victim, and third parties to misconduct, as well as the schools best interest.
+Balancing the competing needs and interests of these different children is a daunting task.
+Yet, neither the need to balance different interests nor the factors to be taken into such a limitation process is explicitly highlighted in the Schools Act.
+This lacuna creates the breeding ground for an unbalanced focus on the transgressor only.

 In this regard, the court referred to Director of Public Prosecutions, Transvaal v Minister for Justice and Constitutional Development and Others and added: